Drop the Device and Unplug for Your WellnessDec 14, 2021

 However, certain forms of light tend to contain more of one dominant color or the other.
 Two of the most basic forms include orange light and blue light.
 Think of these two light colors as opposites.

 The Blue Light Emitted from Devices Interferes with Sleep

 Orange light is most commonly found in organic light sources such as the sun.
 On the other hand, blue light is emitted from technological devices like your screen.
 Blue light, received by your rods and cones, sends a signal to your brain that it is time to be awake.
 Therefore, if you keep staring at your screen, without blue light blocking, you will have a hard time falling asleep.

-As sleep is vital to recovery, mood, body composition, prevention of neurodegenerative disease, heart health, etc, we should embrace and reclaim this valuable past time.
-Unplugging is a low hanging fruit to reclaiming the restorative powers of sleep.
+As sleep is vital to recovery, mood, body composition, prevention of neurodegenerative disease, heart health, etc, we should embrace and reclaim this valuable pastime.
+Unplugging is a low-hanging fruit to reclaiming the restorative powers of sleep.
 Now onto how to do it.